corpbob/OpenShiftHowToGuides/install_openshift_enterprise_single_node_ansible.md

 ### If you encounter an error like: Could not resolve host: xxx; Unknown error

-- It's possible that the reboot the system
+- It's possible that the installer has affected the name resolution.
+Reboot the system
 - run the playbook again

 ## If the installation completed without errors, you will see something like this: